Pasargadae: Archaeology

 The first capital of the Achaemenid Empire, Pasargadae lies in ruins 40 kilometers from Persepolis, in present-day Fars province of Iran.
 Gardens were of great significance in Persian culture, and the palace complex was constituted by an extensive pattern of gardens stretching from the Tomb of Cyrus to a fortress known as the Tall-i Takht, about three kilometres away, and containing various palaces and other buildings.
 The architecture showed elements of Elamite and Egyptian or Phoenician decoration as well as Ionian Greek building techniques, suggesting a desire by Cyrus to reflect his imperial rather than simply national kingship.

 Pasargadae was first archaeologically explored by the German archaeologist Ernst Herzfeld in 1905, and in one excavation season in 1928, together with his assistant Friedrich Krefter.
 Since 1946, the original documents, notebooks, photographs, fragments of wall paintings and pottery from the early excavations are preserved in the Freer Gallery of Art, Smithsonian Institution, in Washington, DC.
 After Herzfeld, Sir Aurel Stein completed a site plan for Pasargadae in 1934.
 In 1935, Erich F. Schmidt produced a series of aerial photographs of the entire complex.

 From 1949 to 1955, an Iranian team led by Ali Sami worked there.
 A British Institute of Persian Studies team led by David Stronach resumed excavation from 1961 to 1963.
 It was during the 1960s that a pot-hoard known as the Pasargadae Treasure was excavated near the foundations of 'Pavilion B' at the site.
 Dating to the 5th-4th centuries BC, the treasure consists of ornate Achaemenid jewellery made from gold and precious gems and is now housed in the National Museum of Iran and the British Museum.
 It has been suggested that the treasure was buried as a subsequent action once Alexander the Great approached with his army, then remained buried, hinting at violence.

 After a gap, work was resumed by the Iranian Cultural Heritage Organization and the Maison de l'Orient et de la Méditerranée of the University of Lyon in 2000.
+This project focused on conducting geomagnetic survey's of the site, and continued until 2008.
+A joint Italian-Iranian team excavated at the site in 2006-2007.
+Likewise a French and Iranian team undertook several seasons of excavations between 20015 and 2019.
 The complex is one of the key cultural heritage sites for tourism in Iran.